Being clear about your reason for borrowing, as well as the finer details, can help you find the right loan for you.

 Some types of loans you may come across include:

 Secured loans – also known as home loans or homeowner loans – allow you to borrow money against your home.

-Secured loans tend to be larger than unsecured loans and require an asset for security such as a house.
-Typically secured loans will offer a lower rate of interest, because the bank has the guarantee of the secured asset.
-For example, a mortgage is a type of secured loan because the lender is able to sell the property if you’re unable to meet the repayments.
+Your home acts as 'security' for the loan.
+For example, a mortgage is a type of secured loan because the lender can repossess and sell the property if you’re unable to meet the repayments.

 That’s why it’s important to think carefully about securing debts against your home.

 Unsecured loans – also known as personal loans – allow you to borrow money from a lender, such as a bank.
 You’ll agree to make regular repayments over a fixed term – until the loan, plus interest, is repaid in full.
 Unsecured loans aren't tied to an asset, such as your home.

 A joint loan is when you take out a loan with someone you trust, such as a partner, relative or friend.
 This can be a secured loan, such as a mortgage, or an unsecured personal loan.
 Credit cards, however, can’t be taken out jointly.
 Even if there’s an additional cardholder, the main cardholder is responsible for paying off the credit card.